Rowlands Castle and Stansted Forest

 The Route

-6. Join the wider, grassier path and turn right.
-But before doing so, make sure to look back along The Avenue to see a wonderful view to the distant Stansted House.
-Walk away from the house in the direction of Rowlands Castle.
-At the end of the grassy avenue, you will see where the path enters the cover of the trees again and becomes stony once more.
+5. Join The Avenue and turn right.
+At the end of the grass, the path enters the cover of the trees again and becomes stony once more.
 Follow the path downwards and you should soon recognise the large central tree from where you started.
-You should retrace your steps from here to wherever you parked your car.
+Retrace your steps from here to your car.

 Did you know?